jesnic/Micropython-Module/README.md

 Please, keep in mind you need to have some tools installed if you want to code ESP8266 using micropython, like:
 - esptool
-- any text editor or IDE (we recommend you use Thonny IDE or the normal Python IDLE)
+- any text editor or IDE (we recommend you use Thonny IDE)
-- ampy (recommended if you do not have a way to code or manage the files on your board)
+- ampy (recommended if you do not have a way to manage the files on your board)

+* Thonny IDE has some very useful built-in tools for managing your board, like uploading code, viewing files, etc.

 Keywords: Module, Micropython, Electronics